Campus on the Run

 Each year, Campus on the Run sponsors a local non-profit organization through proceeds generated by participation.
-This year, Family Promise of the Palouse was selected to be sponsored by the event.
+In 2014, Family Promise of the Palouse was selected to be sponsored by the event.
 Family Promise of the Palouse is a nonprofit organization that operates through an Interfaith Hospitality Network (IHN) to provide immediate shelter to homeless families in the community while helping people achieve lasting independence.
 The Palouse IHN is a partnership of interfaith congregations in the community helping families who are facing homelessness.
 Families are not required to have a religious affiliation or belief to qualify for these services.

 Family Promise of the Palouse is an affiliate of the national Family Promise program that has served over 400,000 people, mostly children, over the past 20 years.
 Currently, Family Promise of the Palouse is actively hosting families with the help of the local IHN and since accepting the first family on October 24, 2013, Family Promise has provided over 174 nights of shelter to local families.